SIRDUBZIN/Cybersecurity/README.md

 3. Confirm that `Greeting.wav` is inside the `Media` folder.
 4. Build the solution.
 5. Run the project.
-6. Start by typing: `My name is Thabiso`.
+6. Start by typing: `My name is Sizolwethu`.
 7. Ask questions such as:
    - Tell me about password safety
    - Give me a phishing tip